Alert Source Discuss

 Abstract

 Introduce three new call instructions, EXTCALL, EXTDELEGATECALL and EXTSTATICCALL, with simplified semantics.
 Introduce another instruction, RETURNDATALOAD for loading a word from return data into stack.
-The existing call instructions remain unchanged.
+Modify the behavior of RETURNDATACOPY instruction executed within EOF formatted code (as defined by EIP-3540).
+The existing *CALL instructions remain unchanged.

 The new instructions do not allow specifying a gas limit, but rather rely on the “63/64th rule” (EIP-150) to limit gas.
 An important improvement is the rules around the “stipend” are simplified, and callers do not need to perform special calculation whether the value is sent or not.